Details: Electric Pass

 Reach Electric Pass (13,500-ft.) at 4.6 miles.
 The pass, situated on the ridge running between Cathedral Peak and Peak 13635, is located well above the low point on the ridge and just 135-ft. below Peak 13635.
 You only need to look at the steep cliffs below the low point on the ridge to understand the routing of the trail.

 When you are done enjoying the views, carefully work your way back to the saddle and then descend the alpine meadows to the junction with a use trail dropping down to Cathedral Lake at 6.6 miles.
 If time, energy and the weather permit, I strongly recommend a side trip to visit Cathedral Lake.
-The side trip adds about 1.0 mile to the hike, making the to the pass and the lake 9.9 miles (round trip).
+The side trip adds about 0.7 miles to the hike, making the trip to the pass and the lake 9.9 miles (round trip).
+Otherwise, retrace your steps to the trailhead.

 Please note that the trail to Electric Pass is not recommended for anyone with a fear of heights or hikers uncomfortable on narrow, exposed trails.